Zahra Wadood Fatemi

-Zahra Wadood Fatemi (زہرہ ودود فاطمی) is a Pakistani politician who has been a member of the National Assembly of Pakistan, since August 2018.
+Zahra Wadood Fatemi (زہرہ ودود فاطمی) is a Pakistani politician who has been a member of the National Assembly of Pakistan from August 2018 to August 2023.
 Previously she was a member of the National Assembly from June 2013 to May 2018.

 Political career

 She was elected to the National Assembly of Pakistan as a candidate of Pakistan Muslim League (N) (PML-N) on a seat reserved for women from Punjab in the 2013 Pakistani general election.

 She was re-elected to the National Assembly as a candidate of PML-N on a seat reserved for women from Punjab in the 2018 Pakistani general election.

 Personal life

 She is a social worker and is married to Tariq Fatemi.